symienMoore/remind/README.md

 I currently have the backend and front end deployed to fly, I am going to get the backend api going first before focusing on ui.
 Also updated deployments.

+### 30-08-2025
+Made updates to the db files in SERVER, simplified some things and am working to make it more managable.